Cause.ts overview

 Signature

-export declare const UnknownException: new (error: unknown, message?: string | undefined) => UnknownException
+declare const UnknownException: new (error: unknown, message?: string | undefined) => UnknownException

 YieldableError